Coupling Deep Learning with Full Waveform Inversion

 where is the learned approximate to $\bff^{-1}$ (while $\bff_{\wh\theta}^{-1}:\ \bg\mapsto \fm$ is the learned representation in $\fM$).

 The least-squares formulation for the reconstruction problem now takes the form

 with

-The last term in the objective functional is a Tikhonov regularization functional that imposes a smoothness constraint on the target velocity field.
+The last term in the objective functional is a Tikhonov regularization functional that imposes a smoothness constraint on the target velocity field $m$ ($\fm$ being the feature vector of $m$).
 This smoothness constraint is selected such that it is consistent with the training process.
 The natural initial guess for any iterative solution scheme for this minimization problem is $m_0:=\wh\bff_{\wh\theta}^{-1}(\bg^\delta)$.

 Let us emphasize that there is a significant difference between the $L^2$ objective function $\Phi(m)$ we introduced in~\eqref{EQ:Obj}, ignoring the regularization term, and the standard $L^2$ objective function $\Psi(m)$ defined in~\eqref{EQ:Obj Classical}.
-Our objective function $\Phi(m)$ measures the mismatch between the approximations of predicted velocity field and the true velocity field corresponding to the measured data, while the standard objective function $\Psi(m)$ measures the mismatch between predicted wave field data with measured wave field data.
-In other words, our objective function works on the parameter space (also called the model space in the FWI literature, that is, the space of the velocity field) while the standard objective function is defined on the signal space (that is the space of wave field signals at the detectors).
-With reasonably-trained $\wh\bff_{\wh\theta}^{-1}$, the functional $\Phi(m)$ has advantageous landscape for optimization purpose as we will demonstrate in the numerical simulations in Section~\ref{SEC:Num}.
+Our objective function $\Phi(m)$ measures the mismatch between the approximations of the predicted velocity field and the true velocity field corresponding to the measured data, while the standard objective function $\Psi(m)$ measures the mismatch between the predicted wave field data with the measured wave field data.
+In other words, our objective function works on the parameter space (also called the model space in the FWI literature, that is, the space of the velocity field) while the standard objective function is defined on the signal space (that is, the space of wave field signals at the detectors).
+With reasonably-trained $\wh\bff_{\wh\theta}^{-1}$, the functional $\Phi(m)$ has an advantageous landscape for optimization purposes, as we will demonstrate in the numerical simulations in Section~\ref{SEC:Num}.